 Roots: The roots of this aquatic plant are dark brown hair-like strings that grow out of the rhizomes, these roots acts as an anchor.
 It is responsible for attachment to different types of hardscapes or surfaces to prevent it from being carried away from water current and wind.

-Rhizomes: These appears just like the dark green roots but in this case they are actually stems.
+Rhizomes: These appear just like the dark green roots but in this case, they are actually stems.
 Leaves grow out from the top of these rhizomes.
 They function as a propagative means of the Java fern plant.

-It is worthy to note that coloration of the leaves is highly dependent on intensity of lighting provided.
+It is worthy to note that the coloration of the leaves is highly dependent on the intensity of the lighting provided.
 The higher the lighting, the darker the green coloration and vice versa.
 Absorption of nutrients in this plant is through the leaves, the roots serve as an anchor.

 Black Lines and Dots on Java Fern